massimocoletti/PyRFC25/README.md

 ## Deprecation Notice

-This public repository is no longer maintained.
+This is a fork of a public repository that is no longer maintained.
 Please see [this issue](https://github.com/SAP/PyRFC/issues/372) for details.

 ![](https://img.shields.io/badge/STATUS-NOT%20CURRENTLY%20MAINTAINED-red.svg?longCache=true&style=flat)